-Major projects completed in fiscal year 2020 include repairing multiple sites where the levee/riverside drain system suffered damages due to high flows during the 2019 spring runoff.
-The District invested in excess of \$1.5 million in material, staffing and equipment costs for these repairs illustrating the need for an engineered levee system in the Belen Division reach of the Rio Grande.
-Several water measurement and control structures were constructed with force account crews, and the District continued working to remove legacy sediment stockpiles and other projects associated with the Isleta Dam Settlement commitment.
-Other projects started in the fiscal year include preliminary planning for the Bernalillo to Belen Levee project, Infrastructure plan, and the Belen Watershed NRCS grant - phase 1 for planning and design.
+Major projects completed in fiscal year 2021 include continuation in repairing multiple sites where the levee/riverside drain system suffered damages due to high flows during the 2019 spring runoff.
+Due to COVID-19 restrictions and constraints the District reduced work on projects requiring the congregation of employees but did construct a few priority water measurement and control structures with force account crews, installed numerous turnouts, and performed work of deferred maintenance items such as drains, roads, and other features needing maintenance.
+Other projects continued in the fiscal year include preliminary planning for the Bernalillo to Belen Levee project, Infrastructure plan, and the Belen Watershed NRCS Grant - Phase 1 for planning and design.